 Scanlan was Director of the Visual Arts Program from 2009–2017 and was responsible for the total overhaul of the Program.
-During his tenure he revamped the curriculum, helped build a more socially engaged and ambitious creative environment for VIS concentrators, and greatly increased the visibility and credibility of the visual arts on campus.
-Most important, Scanlan greatly expanded and diversified the full-time faculty to include Fia Backstrom, Martha Friedman, Deana Lawson, Pam Lins, Moon Molson, David Reinfurt, James Welling, and Jeff Whetstone, as well as part-time faculty Alice Chung, Daniel Heyman, Kurt Kauper, Demetrius Oliver, Yaara Sumeruk, Pacho Velez, and Amy Yao.
-Along with Eve Aschheim and Su Friedrich, their collective professional accomplishments, commitment to teaching, and collegiality have transformed Princeton into one of the best schools anywhere for studying the visual arts.
+During his tenure he revamped the curriculum, helped build a more ambitious, socially engaged environment for VIS concentrators, and greatly increased the visibility of the visual arts on campus.
+Most important, Scanlan expanded and diversified the full-time faculty to include Fia Backstrom, Martha Friedman, Deana Lawson, Pam Lins, Moon Molson, David Reinfurt, James Welling, and Jeff Whetstone, as well as part-time faculty Alice Chung, Daniel Heyman, Kurt Kauper, Demetrius Oliver, Yaara Sumeruk, Pacho Velez, and Amy Yao.
+Along with the long-standing contributions of Eve Aschheim and Su Friedrich, their professional accomplishments, commitment to teaching, and collegiality have transformed Princeton into one of the best undergraduate schools anywhere for studying visual art.

 Scanlan is also the holder of U.S. patent no. 6,488,732, which is a process for converting postconsumer waste into viable potting soil.
 Scanlan holds a BFA in Sculpture from the Columbus College of Art and Design, Ohio, and currently lives in New York City.